abhennessy99/abhennessy/index.md

 ##### E&ES Senior Seminar
 As a capstone senior project for the Earth & Environmental Science major I helped to establish an unused plot of forested land owned by Wesleyan University as a long term experimental research forest.
 I randomly distributed eight plots across the forest's area, led a field team to measure the diameter of all trees in the plots, take soil samples, and calculate the total amount of carbon stored in this forest.
-The goal of this project was to asses the viability of this plot as a carbon offset for the travel emissions of Wesleyan University and provide space for future students to implement research projects. <a href = "Long Lane Research Forest.pdf" target="_blank"> Wesleyan University Long Lane Research Forest </a>
+The goal of this project was to asses the viability of this plot as a carbon offset for the travel emissions of Wesleyan University and provide space for future students to implement research projects.<a href = "LLRF_Report_2021.pdf"> Long Lane Research Forest Report 2021 </a>

 ![image](https://user-images.githubusercontent.com/53009158/182668049-938a292b-930e-459a-8d9a-1ed3e2a38341.png)